FuzzyNoodle/Fuzzy-Spooder/README.md

 - **Info Page**:
   - Displays additional information
 - **Menu Page**: Rotate and click the menu items.
 Currently available menu items are:
   - Tare: Perform a tare manually.
 The current tare offset value is saved into EEPROM.
+A manual tare needs to bo done at least once with the spool removed.
   - Calibrate: Perform a calibration.
 Calibrated value is saved into EEPROM.
+A calibration needs to be done at least once with known weight.
   - Spool Holder Weight: Set spool holder weight, or load preset values.
+This is used for the filament weight estimation.
-  - Set Spooder ID: Set the unique spooder ID.
+  - Set Spooder ID: Set the spooder ID.
+An unique Spooder ID needs to be set for each spooder.
   - Low Filament Setup: Adjust the threshold value for the low filament notification.
-Default value is 50 g.
+Default value is 80 g.
   - Notification: User option to enable or disable each notification type.
   - Firmware Update: Update firmware from github repository directly.
   - Debug: Various debugging functions.